ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 ![Content type list](img/content_types.png "A list of content types")

 2\.
-If you are adding a new content type, on the content type group's detail screen, click **Create** and skip to step 4.
+If you're adding a new content type, on the content type group's detail screen, click **Create** and skip to step 4.

 3\.
-If you are modifying an existing content type, on the content type group's detail screen, click the **Edit** icon next to a name of the content type.
+If you're modifying an existing content type, on the content type group's detail screen, click the **Edit** icon next to a name of the content type.

 ![Create or edit content type](img/create_edit_content_type.png "Create or edit content type")